 What Does a Chelada Taste Like?

-The chelada builds up on the idea of squeezing a piece of lime into your Corona.
-Since quite a bit more lime juice is added to a flavorful lager in combination with salt it tastes vibrantly tart with playful salinity or as we like to say – sprightly balanced.
+This Mexican beer cocktail builds up on the idea of squeezing a piece of lime into your Corona.
+Since quite a bit more lime juice is added to a flavorful lager beer in combination with salt it tastes vibrantly tart with playful salinity or as we like to say – sprightly balanced.

 What is the Difference Between a Chelada and a Michelada?

 People often confuse the Chelada beer with the darker, chili-spiked Mexican beer cocktail, the Michelada.
-The difference between the two is in the seasonings.
+The difference between the two is in the seasonings preparation.

 In short, if you mix a beer cocktail with lime juice and salt, you have a Chelada.

-If you add hot sauce, seasonings and Worcestershire (salsa Ingles) the drink becomes a Michelada.
+If you add hot sauce (tabasco or other), seasonings and Worcestershire sauce (salsa inglesa) the drink becomes a Michelada.